baldmer/QuickHull/README.md

 # QuickHull
-Java implementation of QuickHull algorithm
+Java implementation of QuickHull algorithm.
+Uses a demonstrative example inpired in a problem to determine the size of an object.